Complex-Valued Autoencoders: Conclusion

 These questions can also be applied to non-linear autoencoders.
-While in general non-linear autoencoders are difficult to treat analytically, the case of Boolean autoencoders was recently solved using this framework \cite{baldijmlr11} providing further insights into the unity of autoencoders.
-Boolean autoencoders implement a form of clustering when $p<n$ and, in retrospect, all linear autoencoders implement also a form of clustering.
-In the linear case, for any vector $x$ and any $W=AB$ we have $W(x+Ker W)=W(x)$. $Ker W$ is the kernel of $W$ which contains the kernel of $B$, and is equal to it when $A$ is of full-rank.
+While in general non-linear autoencoders are difficult to treat analytically, the case of Boolean autoencoders was recently solved using this framework \cite{baldijmlr11}.
+Boolean autoencoders implement a form of clustering when $p<n$ and, in retrospect, all linear autoencoders implement also a form of clustering when $p<n$.
+In the linear case, for any vector $x$ and any $W=AB$, we have $W(x+Ker W)=W(x)$. $Ker W$ is the kernel of $W$ which contains the kernel of $B$, and is equal to it when $A$ is of full-rank.
 Thus, in general, linear autoencoders implement clustering ``by hyperplane'' associated with the kernel of $B$.
 Taken together, these facts point to the more general unity connecting unsupervised learning, clustering, Hebbian learning, and autoencoders.

 Finally, there is the case of autoencoders,linear or non-linear, with $p \geq n$ which has not been addressed here.
-Clearly, additional restrictions or conditions must be imposed in this case, such as sparse encoding in the hidden layer using L1 regularization, to avoid trivial solutions associated with the identity function.
+Clearly, additional restrictions or conditions must be imposed in this case, such as sparse encoding in the hidden layer or sparse matrices using L1 regularization, to avoid trivial solutions associated with the identity function.
 Although beyond the scope of this paper, these autoencoders are also of interest.
 For instance, the linear case over finite fields with noise added to the hidden layer, subsumes the theory of linear codes in coding theory \cite{mceliece77}.
 Thus, in short, one can expect autoencoders to continue to play an important role in machine learning and provide fertile connections to other areas, from clustering to information and coding theory.